 Determine the Neodymium Magnet's Poles

-Identify the neodymium magnet's north and south poles by placing a compass close to the magnet in question.
+If it poles are not already marked, identify the neodymium magnet's north and south poles by placing a compass close to the magnet in question.
 The needle of the compass will point directly south when brought in close contact with the north pole of the neodymium magnet.
 Similarly, the needle of the compass with point directly north when brought in close contact with the south pole of the magnet.
 Use a felt-tipped marker to label the north and south poles of the neodymium magnet for future use.
 In cases where the magnet comes from the manufacturer already marked with north and south poles, this step will not be necessary.

 Determine the Old Magnet's Poles

 Determine the north and south poles of the old magnet that requires remagnetization.
 To do this, use the compass method described above.
 As with neodymium magnets, the poles of some steel or ceramic magnets may already be labeled when they come from the manufacturer, thus eliminating the need for this step.